Matteo Rizzo: 2018–2019 season

 Beginning the season at the 2018 CS Lombardia Trophy, Rizzo ranked fourth in the short with a personal best score of 85.51 and fourth in the free, finishing fourth overall.
 He then competed at the 2018 CS Finlandia Trophy, where he finished sixth.
 In his Grand Prix debut event, he placed fourth at 2018 Skate America and third at 2018 NHK Trophy.
 Rizzo's bronze medal at the NHK Trophy was the first Grand Prix medal for an Italian male skater.
-In December, he took gold at the 2018 Denkova-Staviski Cup and the silver medal at the 2019 Italian Championships, behind Daniel Grassl.
+In December, he took gold at the 2018 Denkova-Staviski Cup and the silver medal at the 2019 Italian Championships.

 Competing at the 2019 European Championships, Rizzo debuted a new free skate to a medley of Queen songs.
 He placed tenth in the short program and third in the free skate, winning the bronze medal overall with a personal best score of 247.08 points and achieving his first podium finish at a senior-level ISU Championship.
 In his free skate, he successfully landed a quad toe loop for the first time.
 Rizzo was the first Italian man to win a European medal since Samuel Contesti in 2009.

 Rizzo next participated in the 2019 Winter Universiade in Krasnoyarsk, Russia.
-Introducing the quad toe loop into the short program, he finished second there and then placed first in the free skate to win the gold medal with 273.54 points.
+Introducing the quad toe loop into the short program, he finished second there and then placed first in the free skate to win the gold medal.
 At the World Championships in Japan, Rizzo placed fifth in the short program with a new personal best score, tenth in the free, and seventh overall.
 He concluded the season as part of Team Italy at the 2019 World Team Trophy, where he placed fourth among the men competing and Team Italy finished sixth overall.